rvnryn/Capstone-Project/README.md

 											</thead>
 												<tr style='border-bottom: 1px solid #eee;'>
 													<td style='padding: 8px;'><b><a href='https://github.com/AcsOfficial/Capstone-Project/blob/master/frontend/app/Features/Report/Report_Inventory/page.tsx'>page.tsx</a></b></td>
-													<td style='padding: 8px;'>- Report Inventory PageThis file defines the main interface for viewing and managing inventory reports within the application<br>- It serves as the central component that orchestrates data fetching, user interactions, and visualization of inventory metrics<br>- The page enables users to search, filter, and analyze inventory data, providing insights into stock levels, wastage, and trends over time<br>- It integrates various UI elements such as charts, icons, and filters to facilitate an intuitive and comprehensive reporting experience, supporting informed decision-making across the inventory management system.</td>
+													<td style='padding: 8px;'>- Report Inventory PageThis file defines the main interface for the Inventory Report feature within the application<br>- It serves as the central component responsible for displaying, filtering, and exporting inventory data, providing users with insights into stock levels, wastage, and other key metrics<br>- The page integrates various UI elements such as search, filters, and charts to facilitate comprehensive analysis of inventory status<br>- It also supports data export functionalities like CSV or Excel downloads, enabling users to efficiently manage and share inventory reports<br>- Overall, this component plays a crucial role in delivering a user-friendly, data-driven overview of inventory health within the broader application architecture.</td>
 												</tr>
 											</table>
 											<!-- hook Submodule -->